JackyFreedom/web/1.html/basic.md

 - HTML is all wrap
 - Head is description doc's head
 - Body is description doc's content
-- use unlike's tag show unlike's chart
+- Use unlike's tag show unlike's chart
+- Each tags have myself's attribute